The center icon

 pressed space, it would correct my typing.
 If it makes a wrong

 auto-correction, pressing the 'backspace' key (the arrow with the [x]

 on it above the Enter key) will undo the auto-correction.

-- Some keyboards, including the popular installable Gboard,
+keyboards, including Gboard,

 instead of tapping to type.
 To do that, you use your finger to sort of